ManaswiKolani/The-Potato-Clock/README.md

-# 🥔 The Sweet Potato Timer

-Welcome to **The Sweet Potato Timer** — your cozy kitchen companion for cooking sweet potatoes *just right*.
-Whether you’re roasting wedges, mashing them up, or baking them whole, this adorable timer will keep track while you relax (or snack on something else). ⏲️💛

 ![Title Banner](assets/title_icon.PNG)

+# 🍠 The Potato Clock

+Welcome to **The Potato Clock**, your cozy kitchen companion for cooking sweet potatoes *just right*.
+Whether you’re roasting wedges, mashing them up, or baking them whole, this adorable timer will keep track while you relax. ⏲️

+I made this app out of my love for sweet potatoes.
+They’re cozy, versatile, and full of flavor.
+I cook them very often, but I always forget how long each of my favorite methods takes.
+That little hiccup inspired me to build a warm and playful timer just for sweet potatoes.💛

 ---